 No matter how many global employees you have, ensuring compliance with a country’s employment laws is critical.
 But managing the different employment legislation varies between countries.
 To compliantly hire employees, HR teams must be familiar with these regulations and source, onboard, and train internal teams accordingly.

 Many employers face difficulties finding qualified talent to fill critical job openings, leading 46% of U.S. tech firms to seek talent overseas.
 Often, companies hiring in foreign markets rely on independent contractors, which opens them up to several compliance risks and avoidable headaches, fines, and penalties.
 For example, if courts find that a contractor’s duties fall under a full-time employee’s responsibilities, then the business is guilty of misclassification.
 Additionally, the fines that follow severely limit or upend a business’ ability to financially support that employee or others abroad.

-Velocity Global’s International PEO (Professional Employer Organization) solution helps your firm hire anywhere in the world to fill critical roles and diversify your workforce—without setting up an entity.
+Velocity Global’s Employer of Record solution helps your firm hire anywhere in the world to fill critical roles and diversify your workforce—without setting up an entity.
 Velocity Global onboards international employees through locally compliant employment contracts.
 Because businesses bypass entity establishment, International PEO expedites onboarding and enables new hires to begin working in as little as a matter of days, rather than months.

 Start Building a Remote Global Team Today

 Velocity Global employs over two hundred employees on five continents, so we know what it takes to successfully run a remote global team while keeping employees all over the world productive, engaged, and connected.